-Some GPIO pins have alternative functions or other restrictions.
-In particular, if an alternative function is used, this takes precedence over the GPIO function and the pin cannot be used as a GPIO pin (see also "Pin configuration" on page 3).
-Note the following restrictions:
+Some GPIO pins have alternative functions.
+If an alternative function is used then this takes precedence over the GPIO function and the pin cannot be used as a GPIO pin.
+In particular:

 - GPIO0 cannot be used if the SYNC function is in use. - The SPI Debug Interface functionality is shared with some of the GPIO pins.
-See Section 2.2.14 "SPI Debug Interface" for more details on the SPI Debug Interface and how to handle these pins if they are totally unused.
+See Section 2.2.11 "SPI Debug Interface" for more details on the SPI Debug Interface and how to handle these pins if they are totally unused.